sebaspv/do-it-in-keras/README.md

 # Do it in Keras!

-### Modern deep learning architectures and tasks, all implemented in Keras.
+### Modern deep learning architectures and tasks, all implemented in Keras

 Have you ever scrolled through reddit, journal posts, deep learning forums or 5 year-old blogs trying to find an example for a task that you want to do?